Undergraduate Admissions Process

 Please mail or email a copy of your high school transcripts thus far.
 Unofficial transcripts are sufficient for the review process, but official transcripts will be required before attending JPCatholic.

-If you have taken college-level studies elsewhere, please submit your college transcripts and high school transcripts.
+If you have taken college-level studies elsewhere, please submit both your college transcripts and high school transcripts.

-ACT and/or SAT test scores are required for your application.
-This requirement may be waived if a) you have completed over 25 credits of college work, or b) you have over a 3.5 high school GPA.
+ACT, SAT, or CLT test scores are required for your application.
+This requirement may be waived if you a) have completed over 25 credits of college work, or b) have over a 3.5 high school GPA.
 It is still strongly recommended.

-You may take either the SAT or ACT - talk with your high school counselor to determine which test would be a better measure of your strengths.
-If one test does not accurately indicate your abilities, then you might consider taking the other test instead of repeating the first test to improve your score.
+You may take either the SAT, ACT, or CLT.
+Multiple test scores may be submitted, but only one is required.
+Talk with your high school counselor to determine which test would be the best measure of your strengths.
+If one test does not accurately indicate your abilities, then you might consider taking another test instead of repeating the first test to improve your score.

 JPCatholic's SAT number: 4576

-SAT is a standardized test for college admissions in the United States.
-SAT consists of three sections: Critical Thinking, Math, and Writing.
-Scores from Critical Thinking and Math are added and used for our admission.
-Your SAT composite of your math and critical reading sections should score between 920-1600.
-Visit www.collegeboard.com to learn more about the SAT test and to register online to take the SAT test.
+The SAT is a standardized test for college admissions in the United States.
+It includes two sections comprised of three tests: Math, Reading, Writing & Language, plus an optional Essay.
+Your SAT composite for Math and Reading/Writing should score between 920-1600 for admission to JPCatholic.
+Visit www.collegeboard.com to learn more about the SAT test and to register for an exam.

 JPCatholic's ACT number: 0343

-ACT covers four skill areas: English, mathematics, reading, and science.
-The sum of the scores for the English, math, reading, and science scores is the sum score for ACT that we use.
-ACT also offers an optional Writing Test, which score we do not require for admission purposes.
-Your composite ACT score should range from 19-36.
-Visit www.act.org for more information about the ACT, to register for the test, and to send scores.
+The ACT covers four skill areas: Math, Science, English, and Reading.
+The composite of the scores for the Math, Science, English, and Reading sections is the score that we use.
+ACT also offers an optional Writing Test, which we do not require for admission purposes.
+Your composite ACT score should range from 19-36 for admission to JPCatholic.
+Visit www.act.org for more information about the ACT and to register for an exam.

 6. Phone Interview